Contents Tour Biographies Celebs Links

 Altec (Western Electric) 639B

-Each directional pattern of the 639A and 639B Microphones may be easily selected with a screwdriver or similar tool, in accordance with the indicator markings on the rear of the microphone housing.
+Each directional pattern of the 639A and 639B microphones may be easily selected with a screwdriver or similar tool, in accordance with the indicator marks on the rear of the microphone housing.

 Altec 639B frequency response